Cyndra-project/cyndra/CONTRIBUTING.md

 ```

 > Note: Running all the end-to-end tests may take a long time, so it is recommended to run individual tests shipped as part of each crate in the workspace first.

 ## Committing

 We use the [Angular Commit Guidelines](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit).
 We expect all commits to conform to these guidelines.

-Furthermore, commits should be squashed before being merged to master.
+We will squash commits before merging to main.
+If you do want to squash commits, please do not do so
+after the review process has started, the commit history can be useful for reviewers.

 Before committing:
 - Make sure your commits don't trigger any warnings from Clippy by running: `cargo clippy --tests --all-targets`.
 If you have a good reason to contradict Clippy, insert an `#[allow(clippy::<lint>)]` macro, so that it won't complain.
 - Make sure your code is correctly formatted: `cargo fmt --all --check`.
-- Make sure your `Cargo.toml`'s are sorted: `cargo sort --workspace`.
+- Make sure your `Cargo.toml`'s are sorted: `cargo +nightly sort --workspace`.
 This command uses the [cargo-sort crate](https://crates.io/crates/cargo-sort) to sort the `Cargo.toml` dependencies alphabetically.
 - If you've made changes to examples, make sure the above commands are ran there as well.

 ## Project Layout

 The folders in this repository relate to each other as follow:

 ```mermaid